TCGV/blog/_posts/2020-04-23-on-the-architecture-for-unit-testing.md

 Managing test contexts
 ============

-Unit test context management is a topic that doesn't get as much attention as it should.
+Unit test context management is a topic that is not discussed often enough.
 By "test context" I mean the entire dependency injection and initial state setup required for successfully running unit tests.

 As noted before unit testing is more effective when developers spend less time worrying about setting up test contexts and more time writing test cases.
 We derive our last guideline from the observation that a few test contexts can be shared by a much larger number of test cases:

-> Adopt the builder pattern to separate the construction of test contexts from the implementation of unit test classes
+> Make use of builder classes to separate the construction of test contexts from the implementation of unit test cases

 The idea is to encapsulate the construction logic of test contexts in builder classes, referencing them in unit test classes.
 Each context builder is then responsible for creating a specific test scenario, optionally defining methods for particularizing it.